Cognitive Enhancers: Mechanisms and Tradeoffs

 For actual books though publication date isn’t quite as important.
 I generally choose non-fiction books three ways: (1) Focused on a particular topic (2) timeless deep reading (3) timely speed reading.

 When I’m interested in a topic, I’ll skim whatever book I can find about it, and sometimes find a few valuable ideas.
 This applies not just to business, but life in general.
 In the past year this has included topics as wide as gilded age businesses, securities law, uranium mining, and child psychology.
-I like to see not just what the “accepted wisdom” is, why and how it came to be widely accepted.
+I like to see not just what the “accepted wisdom” is, why and how it came to be widely accepted, and if it is likely to be correct.
 Reality is rarely black and white.

 Timeless deep reading